PytorchConnectomics/SynAnno/README.md

 - Workflow: Proofreading
 - URL: http://127.0.0.1:5000/export_annotate

-After clicking `Submit and finish`, you can download the JSON file containing instance metadata by clicking `Download JSON`, redraw masks with the `Revise Dataset` workflow by clicking `Redraw Masks`, or start a new process by clicking `Start New Process`.
+After clicking `Submit and finish`, you can download the JSON file containing instance metadata by clicking `Download JSON`, redraw masks with the `Error Correction` workflow by clicking `Redraw Masks`, or start a new process by clicking `Start New Process`.

 [![Export Annotations][8]][8]

-### Draw
+### Error Correction

 - Revision Workflow
 - http://127.0.0.1:5000/draw